Olipear/Portfolio/src/pages/projects/project-1.md

       ![Wireframe of a staged configurator](/img/wireframe-staged.png "Wireframe of a staged configurator")

-      I looked at staging the configurator, but this means impedes the informative aspects of the seat picker.
+      I looked at staging the configurator, but this impeded the informative aspects of the seat picker.
 Users might not initially realise the chair can be turned into a sofa if it was split out like this.

       ![Wireframe showing controls in nested accordions](/img/wireframeaccoridans.png "Wireframe showing controls in nested accordions")